I had big plans.

 •And last but not least, he lifts my spirits when I’m feeling bloated and blah by wanting me to stay up and watch Castle reruns with him, even after I treated him like a punching bag earlier in the day during a hormonal rant.

-I can’t believe how long it took me to realize that I did, in fact, marry a six million dollar man.
+I can’t believe how long it took me to realize I did, in fact, marry a six million dollar man.

 Of course, there’s no price tag when it comes to that someone who knows more than anyone what keeps you up at night and loves you the way you are—flaws, foibles, fears, and all.

 We’re no crowd-magnets.
 Our marriage is no effigy of perfection.
-And sometimes we push each other’s buttons more than any other being on the planet or walk of fame ever could.
+And quite often we push each other’s buttons more than any other being on the planet or walk of fame ever could.
 But I sure hope he knows how much I love and appreciate him.
 How did 20 years together go by already?

 By the way, here’s my real wedding veil.
 This one’s homemade, too.
 Using a few supplies from Joanne Fabrics, it cost me less than a case of Quilted Northern Ultra Plush, but has lasted longer than most any star-studded mishmash I’ve seen in the tabloids.